Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Search/README.md

 ### Authenticate the client

-There are 2 ways to authenticate the client: Shared key authentication and Azure AD.
+There are 3 ways to authenticate the client: Shared key authentication, Microsoft Entra authentication and shared access signature (SAS) authentication.

 #### Shared Key Authentication